thomas-lamiaux/coq/doc/sphinx/proof-engine/ltac.rst

 Examples of using |Ltac|
 -------------------------

-Proof that the natural numbers have at least two elements
+Proof that the natural numbers have more than two elements
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. example:: Proof that the natural numbers have at least two elements
+.. example:: Proof that the natural numbers have more than two elements

    The first example shows how to use pattern matching over the proof
-   context to prove that natural numbers have at least two
+   context to prove that natural numbers have at least three
    elements.
 This can be done as follows:

    .. rocqtop:: reset all